lul29/Phys212/the-electric-field.md

 ### So what is this good for?

-Given a set of electric charge we will develop tools to calculate the electric field they generate around them.
-Once we know the electric field at everypoint in space created a by a charge configuration we can find the force that any test charge q would feel simply by
+Given a configuration of electric charges we will develop tools to calculate the electric field they generate around them.
+Once we know the electric field at every points in space we can find the force that any test charge q would feel simply by

 <lrn-math>\vec{E}(x,y,z) = \frac{\vec{F}_{on\;q} \;at\;(x,y,z)}{q}</lrn-math>

-no units
+We already know the electric force felt by a point charge, this is Coulomb's Law.
+The point charge electric field that we will give you back Coulomb's law is just.

+<lrn-math>\vec{E}=\frac{1}{4\pi\epsilon_0}\frac{q}{r_2}\hat r</lrn-math>

+The vector r hat is a unit vector pointing radially outward from the charge.
+If the charge is negative the field will point inward while if the charge is positive, it will point outward.

+**Make sure you practice the unit vectors**

 [ciscode|rev=1|tool=elmsmedia|item=4725|entity_type=node|render=display_mode|display_mode=h5p]